-Bernstein Litowitz Berger & Grossmann LLP has taken on a lead role in prosecuting claims on behalf of institutional investors that have suffered losses in connection with investments in the Allianz Structured Alpha Funds—a suite of investment products developed and overseen by Allianz Global Investors U.S. LLC, and has now recovered nearly $2 billion for BLB&G clients who invested in the Funds.
+Bernstein Litowitz Berger & Grossmann LLP took on a lead role in prosecuting claims on behalf of institutional investors that have suffered losses in connection with investments in the Allianz Structured Alpha Funds—a suite of investment products developed and overseen by Allianz Global Investors U.S. LLC, and has now recovered nearly $2 billion for BLB&G clients who invested in the Funds.

-BLB&G filed the first complaint on behalf of Structured Alpha investors on behalf of the Arkansas Teacher Retirement System (ATRS) in June 2020.
+BLB&G filed the first complaint on behalf of Structured Alpha investors on behalf of the Arkansas Teacher Retirement System (ATRS) in July 2020.
 That complaint detailed Allianz's misconduct and the breaches of fiduciary and contractual duties that led to ATRS's losses and was developed during the comprehensive proprietary investigation conducted by BLB&G's Allianz Structured Alpha Funds Team of lawyers, former prosecutors, certified fraud examiners, and financial analysts.
-Since then, BLB&G has filed four other lawsuits on behalf of institutional investors that suffered losses in the Structured Alpha Funds, and Allianz's representations concerning the Alpha Funds are now being investigated by the SEC and U.S. Department of Justice.
+Since then, BLB&G has filed six other lawsuits on behalf of institutional investors that suffered losses in the Structured Alpha Funds, and Allianz's representations concerning the Alpha Funds are now being investigated by the SEC and U.S. Department of Justice.

-In part due to the significant work it has performed on behalf of Structured Alpha investors, BLB&G now serves as one of two liaison counsel in the 17 related actions on behalf of Structured Alpha investors pending before Judge Failla in the Southern District of New York.
+In part due to the significant work it has performed on behalf of Structured Alpha investors, BLB&G was appointed to serve as one of two liaison counsel in the more than 20 related actions on behalf of Structured Alpha investors pending before Judge Failla in the Southern District of New York.

 Background on Allianz's Misconduct